MegaManSec/captive-portal-unbinder/README.md

 A little bit more information about this script can be found [on this post](https://joshua.hu/captive-portal-automatic-unbound-resolve-forward-zone-blocked-dns-traffic).

 TODO: If CNAMEs are used, Unbound does not know how to handle the forward-addr.
 Need to parse `drill` output for this.

+TODO: Try to expose ` dhcpcd --dumplease wlan0` from inside the VM